 When turmeric toothpaste is regularly and properly used, it can contribute to teeth whitening because it has mild abrasive and astringent properties.
 While its astringent property may have an impact on the health of the teeth, especially on their enamel, the risk is so low that it isn’t a cause for concern.

-But keep in mind, too, that while there are advantages in using a turmeric-based toothpaste for teeth whitening purposes, it also has disadvantages.
-Every consumer then has the responsibility of deciding for himself or herself whether turmeric will address his or her teeth whitening needs.
+But keep in mind that while there are advantages in using a turmeric-based toothpaste for teeth whitening purposes, it also has disadvantages.

 1. Make your own turmeric toothpaste